vmware-archive/ansible-module-vcloud-director/docs/index.md

 </code>
 </pre>
 <h4>
 	Note: Name of the new disk and instance id are not in user control.
-They are going to managed by Pyvcloud internally.
+They are going to be managed by Pyvcloud internally.
 But our module manages to return metadata such as new disk name/size/instance id which can be further used.
 </h4>
 <h5>Argument Reference</h5>